-Cash flow from operating activities amounted to EUR 16.3m at the end of the year.
-Cash flow from investing activities came to EUR -2.3m.
-Cash flow in the field of financing activities amounted to EUR -15m.
-This led to a net change in cash and cash equivalents of EUR -1.0m.
+Cash flow from operating activities amounted to EUR 20.1m at the end of the year.
+Cash flow from investing activities came to EUR -1.4m.
+Cash flow from financing activities amounted to EUR -15.4m.
+This led to a net change in cash and cash equivalents of plus EUR 3.3m.